erodrigufer/Go_from_A_to_Z/README.md

 ## Concurrency
 * [Learning Go’s Concurrency through illustrations](https://medium.com/@trevor4e/learning-gos-concurrency-through-illustrations-8c4aff603b3): Very basic guide about goroutines and channels with many illustrations.
 Blocking and non-blocking channels. [_Trevor Forrey_]

+### Channels
+* [Is it ok to leave a channel open?](https://stackoverflow.com/questions/8593645/is-it-ok-to-leave-a-channel-open): StackOverflow discussion with great sources about the reasoning for not always closing channels. [_StackOverflow_]

 ### Contexts
 * [How to use contexts in Go](https://www.digitalocean.com/community/tutorials/how-to-use-contexts-in-go): Semantic and syntactic explanation on how to implement contexts in concurrent programs. [_DigitalOcean's Go series_]